Naoru347/csci6561_hci_group_project/README.md

 - Contributor: Dmitri Stanchevici

 ## Description of Intended User Experience
+Our app aims for a positive user experience in terms of usability, accessibility and inclusion, and emotional response (Sharpe et al., 2019).

 We strive to make our app usable for students.
 It is effective because students can use it to demonstrate their ability to compose and submit written assignments with no or limited access to external or device-based resources.
-It also is efficient because it enables students to get down to the composing and the submitting with the minimum necessary clicks.
-A simple and logical sequence of steps toward composing, consulting allowed resources, and submitting assignments together with an accompanying report should ensure learnability and memorability.
+It is also efficient because it enables students to get down to the composing and the submitting with the minimum necessary clicks.
+A simple and logical sequence of steps-- composing, consulting allowed resources, and submitting assignments together with an accompanying report--should ensure easy learnability and memorability.
 Finally, and very importantly, we strive for safety.
 While the app is unlikely to cause any direct physical harm, it serves as a medium for a high-stakes activity--graded assignments.
 In case of a system failure, the app assures the student that their composition has been saved and that the student can retrieve it and continue working.
 If the student clicks submit, the app assures them that the composition has indeed been submitted.
-Finally, if the student performs a disallowed activity, alerts tell the student about an error and provide ways to rectify it.
+If the student performs a disallowed activity, alerts tell the student about an error and provide ways to rectify it.

+We try to accommodate students with different abilities and disabilities by allowing to adjust the size of the text and by supporting color-coded messages with written instructions and feedback.
+Our app also caters to users from various cultural backgrounds by using words for months in dates, as in "February 12" rather than "2/12" or "12/2."

 We want students to feel that our app is a timely and competent response to the problem of limited opportunity to develop and demonstrate one’s ability to write without generative AI.
-The function of our app--to restrict access to advanced tools--may evoke in students a feeling that they are dealing with something oppressive and outdated.
+The function of our app--to restrict access to advanced tools--may evoke in students a feeling that they have to deal with something oppressive and outdated.
 To counteract this emotional response, we use a visual design that creates a modern look that may appeal to a younger user (we assume that most students using our app will be young).
 We also avoid words with a negative connotation in the interface, such as “lockdown.”
 Instead, we use such words as “independent writing” or “undistracted writing” to create for the student a sense of opportunity and achievement.

 ### Section Ownership
 - Primary Ownder: Dmitri Stanchevici